 |To get started…

 1. Talk with the AO-K Coordinator at Salina Tech.
 Call 785-309-3111 for more information.

 2. Contact the Salina Adult Education Center at 785-309-4660 or visit www.usd305.com/saec

 3. When ready to begin Salina Tech courses, revisit next steps with the AO-K Coordinator.

 Salina Tech and the SAEC currently offer an Allied Health & Nursing AO-K Pathway.
 Courses in the AO-K pathway include:

-Students are given an introduction to each system in the human body.
-Age-related changes and common abnormalities are presented along with related nursing-care guidelines and step-by-step procedures in taking vital signs; nutrition and feeding; and admitting, transferring and dismissing residents.
-Care of the sick and elderly, caring for infants and children, changing bed linens and moving and positioning patients are all part of this course.
+Students learn about all systems in the human body.
+Age-related changes and common abnormalities are presented along with related nursing-care guidelines and step-by-step procedures in taking vital signs; nutrition and feeding; and admitting, transferring, and dismissing residents.
+Care of the sick and elderly, caring for infants and children, changing bed linens, and moving and positioning patients are all part of this course.

-In this program, students learn to prepare, administer and record medications, learn about and understand medication side effects, common medical abbreviations and how drugs affect the body.
+Current CNAs learn to prepare, administer, and record medications, learn, and understand medication side effects, common medical abbreviations and how drugs affect the body.

 Medical Billing & Coding – Medical Coder